Code-Institute-Submissions/breathe-MS2/README.md

 and came across a thread on [StackOverflow](https://stackoverflow.com/questions/3276226/how-to-make-a-full-screen-div-and-prevent-size-to-be-changed-by-content) which I have reference below in the content section
 - Another issue I faced throughout the course of this project was to do with the setTimeout and setInterval functions.
-I wanted text to appear saying "Ready?" and "Let's go" and I achieved this by using a setTimeout function before the setInteral for the startBreathing function was called.
-This meant if I clicked stop or settings button before the first inhale, it wasn't calling the clearTimeout
+I wanted text to appear saying "Ready?" and "Let's go" and I achieved this by using a setTimeout function before the setInteral where the startBreathing was called.
+This meant if I clicked the stop or settings button before the first inhale, it wasn't calling the clearTimeout
-and the setInteral function hadn't been called yet.
+as the setInterval function hadn't been called yet.
 To overcome this, I set a 2.5 second disable button function on the stop button and the settings button.
-Another way of solving this issue would have been to include the 2.5 seconds in the getBreathText calculations
+Another way of solving this issue would have been to include the 2.5 seconds in the getCurrentBreathState calculations
--
+- Another bug I came across was when I was adding colour classes to the getCurrentBreathState function.
+When I pressed play, the colours would change for inhale, hold, exhale and the second hold but then the same colour stuck for the next round of breaths.
+To overcome this, I had to  add code to remove the previous colour class of the breath circle when the length of classes was greater than one.

 ---
 ## Deployment